 Before a property owner may authorize or commence construction, alteration, repair, removal or demolition affecting the exterior appearance of a structure or its appurtenances within the Historic District, the owner must apply for and receive a certificate of appropriateness from the Historic District Commission.
 In applying, the owner must comply with application procedures as established by the commission pursuant to R.I.G.L.
 1956, § 45-24.1-1 et seq., and the Town’s regulation.
-Applications are available by clicking here.
+Applications are attached below.

 The Commission shall require the owner to submit information which is reasonably necessary to evaluate the proposed construction, alteration, repair, removal or demolition, including but not limited to plans, drawings, photographs or any other information set forth in the application procedures.
 The owner of the property must obtain a Certificate of Appropriateness for the project, whether or not state law requires a permit from the Building Inspector.
 The Building Inspector shall not issue a permit until the Commission has granted a Certificate of Appropriateness.

 In reviewing plans, the Historic District Commission shall give consideration to the following:

 - The historic and architectural significance of the structure and its appurtenances;

 - The way in which the structure and its appurtenances contribute to the historical and architectural significance of the district; and

 - The appropriateness of the general design, arrangement, texture, materials and siting proposed in the plans.